 Claro and Movistar: These popular cell phone providers also have good options for Internet in Ecuador.
 They offer pay-as-you-go plans, which are great if you are using them as a back up provider.
 There are also monthly plans which often include data and speed limits.

 Movistar also offers an unlimited plan.
-I personally use it.
-It's ok.
+I used this plan before we had a land line.
+It was ok.
 Nothing special.
 I can get done what I need to.
 Loading videos can be problematic and sudden loss in speed can be annoying.
 But at $32 per month, you can't beat the price.

 Both Claro and Movistar use modem sticks, which plug into a USB port in your computer.
 This can be handy, since you can take the modem with you when traveling.